 The Neve console features prominently in the telling of Sound City’s story, as it was also the catalyst for the creation of the film.
-When Grohl learned that the famed studio would be closing its doors, he purchased the console to ensure its place in rock history and installed it in his own studio.
+When Grohl learned that the famed studio would be closing its doors, he purchased the console to ensure its place in rock history and installed it in his home studio.

 Which leads me to one of my favorite parts of the film.

-After Grohl dismantled, moved, cleaned (not an easy task according to Dave) and reassembled the famed Neve console, he invited back many of the artists whose careers were launched at Sound City.
+After Grohl dismantled, moved, cleaned (not an easy task according to Dave) and reassembled the famed Neve console, he invited back many of the artists whose careers launched at Sound City.

 The result was one of my favorite sections of the film, as the likes of Trent Reznor, Stevie Nicks, Josh Homme, Paul McCartney and Rick Springfield tried to recreate the sound and vibe of the famed studio by recording the film’s soundtrack.

 Later, you are treated to Paul McCartney (whom I have never been much a fan of during his post Beatles / Wings career), but I developed a new-found appreciation for him after this documentary.
-Again, witnessing the collaborative nature of real musicians is a sight to see… and hear.
+Again, witnessing the collaborative nature of real musicians is a sight to see, and hear.

 Which leads me to my next topic.